COVID-19 pandemic in Victoria: 2021

 On 3 February 2021, a quarantine hotel worker at the Grand Hyatt Melbourne, a "resident support officer" involved in the Australian Open tennis quarantine program, was found to have COVID-19.
 From 11:59 pm Victoria immediately reintroduced some rules, tightened some, and put off imminent easing of some restrictions.
-The plan to, from 8 February (Monday), allow up to 75 per cent of office workers back into their workplaces was put on hold.
-Masks are mandatory inside, and only 15 persons are allowed at private events.
-The man visited at least 14 businesses from 29 January to 1 February, but was able to give contact tracers a detailed list of places and times.
-Anyone who was at those places at those times, must be tested, and isolate for 14 days.
+The plan, from 8 February (Monday), to allow up to 75 per cent of office workers back into their workplaces was put on hold.
+Masks were mandatory indoors, and only 15 persons were allowed at private events.
+The infected man had visited at least 14 businesses from 29 January to 1 February, but was able to give contact tracers a detailed list of places and times.
+Persons who were at those places at those times were tested and isolated for 14 days.
 Testing site hours were extended from 4 February, opening at 8 am.
 More drive-through lanes were added, and additional testing sites opened.
 By 5 February, genomic sequencing confirmed that the Hyatt worker was infected with the more contagious "UK strain" of COVID-19.